The Hello Bar is a simple notification bar that engages users and communicates a call to action.

 Topics

-Posts work best on DeeperBlue.com that are relevant to three main topics — Freediving, Scuba Diving and Spearfishing.
-Of course there’s a lot of room to in those topics that could include other supplementary areas.
+Posts work best on DeeperBlue.com that are relevant to four main topics — Freediving, Scuba Diving, Spearfishing, and Diving Travel.
+Of course, there’s a lot of room to in those topics that could include other supplementary areas.

 DeeperBlue.com readers love practical tips and how-tos as well as timely news.
 Give readers information that they can apply immediately, and you’ll be popular here.